mattravenhall/bio/README.md

   - topGC: Returns the contig/strain with the highest GC.

 ### Additional .py files
-Any functions additional to those listed above should be considered as being under active development, they may therefore produce unexpected/unintended results.
+Any functions additional to those listed above should be considered as under active development, they may therefore produce unexpected/unintended results.
 Use with additional caution.

 #### Acknowledgements
 Thanks to Álvaro Abella Bascarán for style corrections.